How to Protect Your Small Business Against Cybersecurity Risks

 Why Hackers Target Small Businesses

-Small businesses, despite only having a handful of employees, often have large storehouses of sensitive information, particularly customers’ financial info which may include the following.
+Additionally, small businesses, despite only having a handful of employees, often have large storehouses of sensitive information, particularly customers’ financial data which may include the following.

 - Credit card numbers